 Note that no matter how you decide to clone your post, the duplicated post will, by default, be saved as a draft.
 This is very helpful, as you most likely don’t want an exact replica of your post being published automatically.
 But if you do, you can tweak that on the Settings page.

 To view the settings for the plugin, go to Settings -> Duplicate Post in your admin panel.
 Here you will see a list of options to change the contents and parameters of duplicated posts.

 You can also specify certain taxonomies or fields (such as custom fields) that shouldn’t be copied over, useful if you would like all copied posts to be stripped of categories, or placed into a very specific one.
 You can also add a prefix or suffix to the beginning or end of a duplicated post’s title if you would like them to be more clearly marked.
-You could for instance assign the prefix of “Copy of” so that it is easier to view which posts are duplicates and which are not.
-Finally, you can chose which user roles are able to duplicate content, and where to show links to do so.
+You could, for instance, assign the prefix of “Copy of” so that it is easier to view which posts are duplicates and which are not.
+Finally, you can choose which user roles are able to duplicate content, and where to show links to do so.

 Don’t get bogged down by all the options.
-I have yet to change anything from it’s default setting except in pretty fringe cases.
+I have yet to change anything from its default setting except in pretty fringe cases.

 Duplicate Post is completely free.
-It however, has not been updated in a while so I’ll have to keep my eye on it.
+It, however, has not been updated in a while so I’ll have to keep my eye on it.
 It still works with the most recent version of WordPress though (3.6 at the time of writing), and it’s using only a very basic function.
 Lopo, the author, is more or less active on the plugin’s support forums so I would head over there if you are having a problem, or you can contact him through his website.